SuperPykkon/GoMinewrap/README.md

     #

     # Do not change.
-    version: "0.2"
+    version: "0.3"
     server:
+        # What's the name of your server?
+        name: "Alephnull"
+        # Enter the path to the folder with all your servers
+        base: "servers/"
+        # Enter the primary/main server here.
+CaSe SeNsItIvE
+        primary: "hub"
+        # Add all your servers here.
+        servers:
+            # The server's name.
+            hub:
+                # The server's name.
+                # Enable or disable automatic server startup when the program is launched. [true/false]
+                enabled: true
                 # Enter the path to the server's root directory.
+Continuing from the base directory.
-        dir: "server/"
+                dir: "hub/"
                 # Startup script for the server.
+                startup: "java -Xmx512M -jar spigot.jar"
+            # The server's name.
+            minigames:
+                # Enable or disable automatic server startup when the program is launched. [true/false]
+                enabled: true
+                # Enter the path to the server's root directory.
+Continuing from the base directory.
+                dir: "minigames/"
+                # Startup script for the server.
-        startup: "java -Xmx1G -jar spigot.jar"
+                startup: "java -Xmx512M -jar spigot.jar"
         filters:
             # Enable or disable the custom filters. [true/false]
             enabled: true
+        # Options for the backup command.
+        backup:
+            # Enter the path where the backup files will be placed.
+This dose not include the base directory.
+            dir: "backups/"
     webcon:
         # Enable or disable webcon. [true/false]
         enabled: true